instructor-ai/instructor/docs/chat-completion.md

 # Using the Prompt Pipeline

-To get started with this api we must first instantiate a `ChatCompletion` object and build the api call by piping messages and functions to it.
+To use the Prompt Pipeline in OpenAI Function Call, you need to instantiate a `ChatCompletion` object and build the API call by piping messages and functions to it.

+## The ChatCompletion Object

+The `ChatCompletion` object is the starting point for constructing your API call.
+It provides the necessary methods and attributes to define the conversation flow and include function calls.

 ::: openai_function_call.dsl.completion